jnch009/SudokuPuzzleReact/README.md

 ## Sudoku Puzzle in React (Now built on Netlify: https://competent-aryabhata-ab481d.netlify.app)

+**UPDATE (11-02-2020)**
+This is a short update mentioning that the sudoku application is now fully dockerized.
+Please follow the docker.env.example files in the frontend and backend folders for the creation of those environment files and their values.

+Docker steps:
+1) Install docker desktop
+2) run **docker-compose up** at the top level
+3) Congrats, your docker containers are running!
+Now you can make changes to the frontend or backend and it will update on the fly.
+4) when you want to shut it off, run **docker-compose down**
+    a) if you want to remove the volumes, use **docker-compose down -v**, which is useful if you want to change the password for the mongodb instance.

+One of the fields in the docker.env.example for the backend is MONGO_INITDB_ROOT_PASSWORD.
+This password field will set the password to connect to the MongoDB instance.
+If you need to change the password for any reason, refer to 4a).

 **UPDATE (10-27-2020)**

 After a long 2 months, I have now successfully added a save game feature!!!